-Learn to take back control of your finances and learn how to create wealth for you and your family with financial education.
+Learn how to take back control of your finances and create wealth for you and your family with financial education.

 The incentive for writing this article came about after having conversations with other investors and family and friends on the topic of money.